-Previously a Google SaaS product called Google Refine, at some point they simply opened it to the public.
+Previously a Google SaaS product called Open Refine, at some point they simply opened it to the public.
 It’s one of the best available because its powerful and easy-to-use GUI allows you to quickly explore and clean data without any code.
 But the possibility to run Python scripts to do more complex data filtering and cleaning means you can more thoroughly customize to your needs.

 For more technical data cleaning, that requires Python scripting, Jupyter Notebook is a powerful option.
 Here you can run scripts and make use of Python’s many resources (like all the regex operations) and other third party libraries, like Pandas for data frames, matplotlib for chards, and Spacy for Natural Language Processing.